mutasim77/quick-notes/README.md

 5. 🌐 Access the client and admin panel in your browser at the provided URLs.

 > [!IMPORTANT]
-> Thank you for your interest in my project.
-Currently, it is still a work in progress and actively under development.
+> The project is currently a work in progress and actively under development.
 That's why, for the time being, I haven't deployed it anywhere (even though I briefly deployed it in development mode and then removed it).
 Perhaps later, I will consider deploying it on AWS Cloud.

 ## 📸 Demo